 From 1993 through 1998 Itzik taught Judaism and Hebrew at Congregation B’nai B’rith.
 From 1999 through 2004, Itzik served as the Youth Director, Jewish Festival Director, and the founder and Director of Santa Barbara’s Jewish day camp, Camp Halom, at the Santa Barbara Jewish Federation.
 He has created, supervised and run an array of programs providing social and educational values for our community and our children, including five highly successful Jewish Festivals, and Twelve summers of our wonderful summer camp.

 In 1998 Itzik’s commitment to Jewish education became the seed that has since blossomed into the Community Shul of Montecito and Santa Barbara.
-In 2004 he became the founder and Executive Director of Santa Barbara’s Jewish day camp, Camp Haverim, and has led the camp in Eleven successful summers’ camps.
+In 2004 he became the founder and Executive Director of Santa Barbara’s Jewish day camp, Camp Haverim, and has led the camp in thirteen successful summers’ camps.
 Today Itzik continues to direct and teach at Camp Haverim and the Community Shul’s Religion School program.
 Itzik is very proud of all the students he has had the joy of working with, but his greatest pride and joy are his wonderful boys, Eetai and Ari.